tiagomapmarques/js-boilerplate/README.md

   - `build` runs `:local`
     - `:local`/`:dev`/`:prod` builds the project and its assets for the `local`/`dev`/`prod` environments respectively
-      - `:watch` watches app files and rebuilds them upon change
+      - `:watch` serves the app on `localhost:8000`, watches the files and rebuilds them upon change
   - `lint` performs `:code`, `:style` and `:tests`
     - `:code` lints the code according to `.eslintrc.json` (which extends `airbnb-base` rules)
     - `:config` lints the configuration files (similarly to `:code`)